 Email Laura at email@example.com

-Julia McBeth, Research and Advocacy Coordinator
+Julia McBeth, Research and Advocacy Manager

-Julia earned her bachelor’s degree in Psychology at the University of Southern California.
+Julia earned her bachelor’s degree at the University of Southern California.
 Her background is in research in the Preventive Medicine Department of the Keck School of Medicine of USC, where she studied the intersection of health, emotions, and addiction.
 Her own journey with chronic illness motivated her to get involved in research and advocacy to help others navigate similar difficult health conditions.
-She is inspired by the strength of those living with celiac disease and hopes to contribute to improving the quality of life for all those affected by this autoimmune disorder.
+She is inspired by the strength of those living with celiac disease and hopes to contribute to improving the quality of life for all those affected by this autoimmune disease.

 Email Julia at firstname.lastname@example.org